ImShyMike/ADallower/README.md

 # ADallower

-This amazing extension will turn all your ads into amazing works of art! (it's sadly not an agentic AI B2B SaaS solution yet)
+This amazing extension will turn website ads into amazing works of art! (it's sadly not an agentic AI B2B SaaS solution yet)

 ## Installation